fibo/fibo.github.io/_posts/2022-01-28-react-array-from.md

 you could use also a `Set` for example.
 But in particular we are going to take advantage of the second argument `mapFn`, that is a **map function**.

-So a `GhostList` comopnent, having a `numItems` prop will be something like
+So a `GhostList` component, having a `numItems` prop will be something like

 ```tsx
 type Props = {